 If you have not worked as an OT or an OTA in the occupational therapy field within five years of applying for licensure, you must fulfill one of the requirements listed in section 2570.14 of the California Business and Professions Code.
 The requirements are (1) completion of forty (40) hours continuing education (or professional development units) within the past two years, or (2) passing the NBCOT examination.
 If you complete the PDUs, you must submit copies of the certificates of completion with your application.

-Once an application has been approved, Board staff will notify the applicant in writing of the amount of the initial license/certificate fee.
-Along with the letter, the applicant will be provided with a Request for Initial OT License form or Request for Initial OTA Certificate form that must be completed and returned to the Board along with the initial license/certificate fee.
+Once an application has been approved, Board staff will notify the applicant in writing of the amount of the initial license fee.
+Along with the letter, the applicant will be provided with a Request for Initial OT License form or Request for Initial OTA License form that must be completed and returned to the Board along with the initial license fee.
 Licenses are issued 3-5 business days after the completed form and proper fees are received.
 License requests are processed in the order they are received.
 Applicants can verify that a license has been issued and obtain their license number by logging on to the Board's web site and clicking on the "License Verification" link.
-Please do not call the Board unless six (6) business days have passed since submitting the completed form and initial license/certificate fee.
+Please do not call the Board unless six (6) business days have passed since submitting the completed form and initial license fee.